KensoBI/spc-panel/src/SPC_FUNCTIONS.md

 ### Shewhart individuals control chart

-For <b>MR charts</b>, the control limits are calculated as follows:
+For <b>Moving-range charts</b>, the control limits are calculated as follows:

 UCL: D4 * MR-bar